sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/01-0-introduction.md

 I will give advice based on my own experiences with my use of TTS technology.
 I had little to no sight between 2021 and 2023.
 The accessibility field is moving fast, and my recommendations regarding tooling will some day be outdated.
-It contains recommendations about tooling, but also tips that are still useful 20 years from now.
+It contains recommendations about tooling, but also tips that will still be useful 20 years from now.
 The book also contains exercises, to get you up and running.

 ### How you should read this book.